 It is the standard driving model for all weather@home experiments.
 For each regional experiment, a new version of this model is made, focusing on the region in question.
-These are denoted by the region’s acronym at the end of the model name ie. Europe: hadam3p_eu, Australia & New Zealand: hadam3p_anz, Pacific North West: hadam3p_pnw.
+These are denoted by the region’s acronym at the end of the model name:

-This is the same as HadAM3P but has a better land-surface scheme called MOSES2 and an interactive vegetation scheme called TRIFID.
+This is the same as HadAM3P but has a better land-surface scheme called MOSES2 and an interactive vegetation scheme called TRIFFID.

 This model is used for the HYDRA experiment.